PROJECTS ABOUT CONTACT

 AUTHOR

-Each chapter has a "tree" and "body” practice rooted in mindfulness and Budhhist philosophy to directly experience kinship with trees, and to be loved in turn.
+Each chapter includes a "tree" and "body” practice rooted in mindfulness and Budhhist philosophy to directly experience kinship with trees, and to be loved in turn.

 Currently represented by Folio Management.